shariq1989/cookbook/content/recipe/Banana_Bread.md

 To make this banana bread vegan, you will need to make a few substitutions:

-* Eggs: Use flax eggs.
+* Eggs: Use flax eggs, but reduce the eggs amount to two eggs.
 I don't have a recipe written out, but the ratio for flax eggs is: one tbsp of flaxseed and three tbsp of water

 * Butter: Opt for vegan butter or coconut oil.